vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 <!-- END_COMMENT -->

-# Long expiry time for payments to merchants (More than 10 minutes)
+# Longer expiry time

 💥 WIP 💥

-The expiration time for a normal ecommerce payment is 10 minutes.
+The expiration time for an ecommerce payment is 10 minutes.
 The payment requests will timeout after that.
 Read about timeouts here [Online payment timeout](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/timeouts)

 Scenarios like paying toll or paying at the doctor's office require payments to be active for more than 10 minutes to 24 hours (in some cases even longer).